thomasbarrett/uint/README.md

 - mod_inv

 # Integer Representation and Precision Restrictions
-The uint library implements arbitrary length integers as arrays of uint32_t, where each integer represents a single "digit" in a base 2^32 number system.
+The uint library implements arbitrary length integers as arrays of `uint32_t` types, where each integer represents a single "digit" in a base 2^32 number system.
 This is effectively a little-endian representation.
 Thus, only integers that are a multiple of 64-bits are supported.
 This is sufficient since most cryptographic